Modernizr/Modernizr/README.txt

+Modernizr – a JavaScript library allowing you to use CSS3 & HTML5 while maintaining control over unsupported browsers

 Modernizr is a script that will detect native CSS3 and HTML5 features available in the current UA and provide an object containing all